-The City mailed 123 notices to neighboring property owners within 1200' and the 25 review agencies that are typically provided with the opportunity to comment.
-Only one comment was received from a resident, which is included in this packet.
+The City mailed 40 notices to neighboring property owners within 1200' and the 25 review agencies that are typically provided with the opportunity to comment.
+No comments were received.
 Any comments received after the compilation of the packet will be provided at the public hearing and can be addressed at that time.